Cubical22/Feather-Maddy/README.md

 Also the hair color sometimes works, sometimes doesn't.
 I wanted gold to replace the blue color, but hey , **it is what it is**.

+version 0.8:
+- added the "Feather Shine" ability, making the mod being a little more challenging turn on this feature from the modMenu